-At 31 December 2012, there were irrevocable loan commitments and other credit-related contingencies of £13,517 million for the Group and £12,259 million for the Bank (2011: £15,874 million for the Group and £14,227 million for the Bank).
-Collateral is held as security, in the event that lending is drawn down, on £3,502 million for the Group and the Bank (2011: £4,204 million for the Group and the Bank) of these balances.
+At 31 December 2012, there were irrevocable loan commitments and other credit-related contingencies of £13,517 million (2011: £15,874 million).
+Collateral is held as security, in the event that lending is drawn down, on £3,502 million (2011: £4,204 million) of these balances.

 Lending decisions in respect of irrevocable loan commitments are based on the obligor's ability to repay from normal business operations rather than reliance on the disposal of any security provided.
-For wholesale commitments, it is the Group's practice to request collateral whose value is commensurate with the nature of the commitment.
+For wholesale unimpaired lending, it is the Group's practice to request sufficient collateral for secured irrevocable loan commitments.
 For retail mortgage commitments, the majority are for mortgages with a loan-to-value ratio of less than 100 per cent.
 Aggregated collateral information covering the entire balance of irrevocable loan commitments over which security will be taken is not provided to key management personnel.